-WordPress Bloggers who have installed the Amazon Polly plugin can use the Blog Blueprint to launch their blog posts as a podcast by providing the RSS feed generated by the Polly plugin.
-The Amazon Polly plugin for WordPress converts text-based blog posts into speech by leveraging the Text-to-Speech capabilities from Amazon Polly, generating an audio (RSS) feed for text-based blog content.
-Learn more about the Amazon Polly plugin.
+WordPress Bloggers who have installed the Amazon AI Plugin for WordPress can use the Blog Blueprint to launch their blog posts as a podcast by providing the RSS feed generated by the plugin.
+The Amazon AI Plugin converts text-based blog posts into speech by leveraging the Text-to-Speech capabilities from Amazon Polly, generating an audio (RSS) feed for text-based blog content.
+Learn more about the Amazon AI Plugin for WordPress.

 What is an RSS feed?